Conflict Belligerents: United States of America and the Confederate States of America

 The American Civil War was fought in the Northeastern, Southern and Western parts of the United States, fighting also took place in the Atlantic Ocean.

 The American Civil War was won by the United States on April 9th, 1865, when Confederate General Robert E. Lee surrendered to Lieutenant General Ulysses S. Grant.

 As a result of the United States winning the American Civil War, slavery was officially abolished in the United States of America and resulted in the freedom of four million African American slaves.

-It's estimated that the American Civil War was responsible for the deaths of over a 500,000 people, including both military personal and civilians.
+It's estimated that the American Civil War was responsible for the deaths of over a 500,000 people.
+The total death figure includes both military personal and civilians.

-Many of the deaths during the Civil War were due to disease and not combat.
+Many of the deaths during the Civil War were caused by disease and not combat.